DataONEorg/dataone-cnpg/README.md

 - Contact us: support@dataone.org
 - [DataONE discussions](https://github.com/DataONEorg/dataone/discussions)

+DataONE is an open source, community project.
+We [welcome contributions](./CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc. Use the [DataONE discussions](https://github.com/DataONEorg/dataone/discussions) to discuss these contributions with us.

 This Helm chart provides a simplified way of deploying a CloudNative PG (CNPG) PostgreSQL cluster.
 It can either deploy a working cluster with the default settings for test purposes (see ./values.yaml), or can make use of existing values overrides from your application chart, thus eliminating the need to maintain duplicate configurations.

 > [!CAUTION]